Node-reconfiguring multilayer networks of human brain function: Discussion

 Modeling the brain as a multilayer network with time-dependent nodes opens possibilities to apply previously unaccessible network analysis methods.
-In section \ref{section:intra-and-interlayer-properties}, we performed an example analysis of the interplay between the properties of intra and interlayer networks.
-Further analysis methods tailored for multilayer networks include multilayer motif analysis \cite{battiston2017multilayer} that detect patterns that appear in the network more commonly than expected if the network was randomly wired and multilayer clustering approaches \cite{mucha2010community, stanley2016clustering} for detecting groups of nodes tightly connected both within time windows and over the time dimension.
+In section \ref{section:intra-and-interlayer-properties}, we performed an example analysis of the interplay between the properties of intra- and interlayer networks.
+Further analysis methods tailored for multilayer networks include multilayer motif analysis \cite{battiston2017multilayer} and multilayer clustering approaches \cite{mucha2010community, stanley2016clustering}.
+Multilayer motif analysis detects patterns that appear in the network more commonly than expected if the network were randomly wired.
+Multilayer clustering approaches detect groups of nodes that are tightly connected both within time windows and over the time dimension.

-In addition to multilayer network analysis, optimizing ROIs separately for each time window opens also another possible research direction: clustering time windows into temporal states based on their ROI configuration.
-Previous analysis of fMRI data using ICA \cite{iraji2019spatialchronnectome, iraji2019spatialdynamics, long2021graph} have provided support for the view of brain function as a collection of metastable states and abrupt changes between them, originally proposed in the EEG microstate literature \cite{custo2017electroencephalographic, khanna2015microstates}.
-Also the outcomes of our trajectory analysis, especially the observation of ROIs that return to their original configuration after several windows, suggests that reconfiguration of functional connectivity takes place as transitions between a limited set of states rather than as random fluctuations.
+In addition to multilayer network analysis, optimizing ROIs separately for each time window opens another possible research direction: clustering time windows into temporal states based on their ROI configuration.
+The hypothesis of brain function as a collection of metastable states and abrupt transitions between them was originally proposed in the EEG microstate literature \cite{custo2017electroencephalographic, khanna2015microstates}, and previous fMRI studies using, e.g., independent component analysis (ICA) or co-activation patterns (CAP) methodology have supported this hypothesis \cite{iraji2019spatialchronnectome, iraji2019spatialdynamics, long2021graph, liu2018co, hutchison2013dynamic}.
+Furthermore, the outcomes of our trajectory analysis, especially the observation of ROIs that return to their original configuration after several windows, suggest that reconfiguration of functional connectivity takes place as transitions between a limited set of states rather than as random fluctuations.